gmh5225/py_createc/README.md

 ![Documentation Status](https://readthedocs.org/projects/py-createc/badge/?version=latest)

-This is a Python interface package for the [CreaTec scanning probe microscope](https://www.createc.de/LT-STMAFM).
+This is a Python interface package for the [CreaTec scanning probe microscope (STM)](https://www.createc.de/LT-STMAFM).
 This package serves two main purposes:

 #### 1. **Python Interface for Createc STM**:
 It includes a wrapper class (`createc.CreatecWin32`) that interfaces with the Createc STM software.
 This component offers enhanced access to all standard remote operations, with additional custom methods such as `ramp_bias_mV` and `ramp_current_pA`, extending the capabilities beyond the default functions.